browserengineering/book/book/skipped.md

-A real browser has a *much* more complex and powerful "browser UI"---meaning the chrome around the web page, where you can enter URLs, see tabs, and so on---than our toy browser.
+A real browser has a *much* more complex and powerful "browser UI"---meaning the chrome around the web page, where you can enter URLs, see tabs, and so on---than our browser.
 In fact, a large fraction of a real browser team works just on this, and not on the "web platform" itself.
 The multi-process nature of a modern browser also makes it difficult to interact with synchronous OS APIs, as we